akash-1618/Nutritionist-Chatbot/README.md

 # Nutritionist Chatbot
  An AIML-based nutritionist chatbot created using Python and Discord API.

+ Use Python 3.6.x for better support.
+Some dependencies stopped working from 3.8 or higher.

  Run the [main.py](/main.py) file.
 You'd require a Discord account; deploy the bot on any text channel.
 Use Heroku for 24x7 service.

  Refer [this](/articlesReferred.md) to view the articles referred.